Rakeela/dragora-notes/2022-11-13-Two-Hundred-and-Eighty-Second.md

 My real productivity is lower than my word count, because I'm totally pushing for every scrap of wordage that I can come up with, and editing this mess while be a pain.

+I just retallied my project, and it's at 29,477 words.
+Subtract 4,589 words of pre-existing material, and I have 24,888 words of manuscript written in November.
+Almost at the halfway mark.

+There's an 8 word discrepancy between my tally and the tally on the nanowrimo webpage.
+It's small, yet frustrating.
+I'm not sure where it came from.
+It's annoying to see that I apparently can't do the arithmetic involved in adding up wordcounts.

+I'm writing a bit more on this.
+The file is starting at 2,956 words.
+I've written to 3,977 words.
+That's an additional 1,012 words of progress.

 ---
 Back to [[day-post-archive]]